carlsen1996/3110-assignments/assignment3/README.md

 These command will only work temporarly.
 To make them permanent you should write them in your .bashrc located in your home directory.

 ## 3.2
 To run this program you have to have both Array.py and test_Array.py in the same folder.
-You run it with the line `$ python3 test_Array.py`
-The Array.py program is automaticly imported in to the test program if they are in the same folder.
+You run it with the line `$ pytest` The Array.py program is automaticly imported in to the test program if they are in the same folder.
 It is possible to have them in different folders, but then you have to update your $PYTHONPATH to redirect the path to the file.

+I didnt watch the lecture about testing before i was finished with the assignment so i just made all the tests inside one method instead of different for each type of test.
+I will do that at a later date.